 Bangalore gets all kinds of travelers – business travelers, heritage travelers, friends and family of the old and new residents.
 I am sure everyone is looking for Bangalore Souvenirs to take back with them.
-It is not easy to find quintessentially Karnataka or Bangalore souvenirs in a city dominated by all things new age.
+It is not easy to find quintessentially local souvenirs in a city dominated by all things new age.
 While you can pick up the startup air, the youthful energy or the old-world charm the garden city, for tangible souvenirs read on our recommendations.

 Souvenirs Shopping in Bangalore